jeffbass/yin-yang-ranch/README.rst

 .. image:: docs/images/floodlight-cam-sensor.jpg

-For more details on the water meter camera electronics and buildout, see `Critter Infrared Camera Hardware Details. <docs/barn-hardware.rst>`_
+For more details on the infrared camera, infrared floodlight and temperature sensor, see
+`Critter Infrared Camera and Temperature Sensor Details. <docs/barn-hardware.rst>`_

 Driveway Cam Hardware Example
 -----------------------------